Learn how to develop your doctoral scholarship (CGRS D) application from the pros!

 For Master's Students

-The Honourary CGPS 75th Anniversary Scholarship is available to graduate students holding CGS-M funding.
-Students will automatically be topped up by $6,000 (made in two installments) in the first year of their holding a CGS-M.
+The Honourary SIOS Master's Scholarship is available to graduate students holding CGRS M funding.
+Students will automatically be topped up by $6,000 in the first month that their CGRS M funding starts.

 For PhD Students

-The Honourary SIOS Doctoral Scholarship is available to graduate students holding CGS-D and/or PGS-D funding.
-Students will automatically be topped up each year they hold Tri-Agency funding by $7,500.
-This funding is made possible by the Government of Saskatchewan’s Innovation & Opportunity Scholarship program.
+The Honourary SIOS Doctoral Scholarship is available to graduate students holding CGRS D funding.
+Funding recipients will automatically be topped up each year they hold Tri-Agency funding by $7,500.